Chippewa-Levy-Committee/blog/_posts/2022-06-11-facts-on-administration-and-board-salaries.md

 So net-net, board members make $125 per official school board meeting.
 In [2021 there were 25 official school board meetings](http://www.chippewa.k12.oh.us/district/board-meeting-agendas-audio), so that would be $3,125 per school board member, and $15,625 in total compensation to the school board ( which accounts for [0.12% of the annual budget](http://www.chippewa.k12.oh.us/district/content-page/treasurer) )

-Often school board members will participate in a number of school activities, such as graduation, open houses, or other special events, and for each of these, there is no compensation.
-Similarly, school board members spend time communicating with district residents who reach out to them which is also not compensated for.
+School board members will often participate in several school activities, such as graduation, open houses, or other special events; for each, there is no compensation.
+Similarly, school board members spend time communicating with district residents who reach out to them, which is also not compensated for.

 ## Superintendent salary